All photography by Jeff Dailey

 what matters to me

-• Let emotion come through without forcing it.
+• Let emotion emerge naturally without forcing it.

 Jeff teamed up with Mudroom Films on “The ‘Vous”: